NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Essential, what Godot is a collection of common tools that are used to create games, that can handle the porting for a game developer.
 Here, an engine is something, that contains software components, that can be re-used to make a new game.
-In Gregory's architecture, porting responsibilities take Platform Independence Layer (PLA)
+In Gregory's architecture, porting responsibilities take Platform Independence Layer (PLA) Godot is by far the most pleasant and complete General Purpose engine proposed by taxonomy.

+6. Mach
+7. Possible engine architectures: OOP, ECS, procedural
+8. Modding
+9. Code/asset reuse?

+"Often authors present their own architecture as a de facto solution to their specific problem set"[15 p1]

+"The establishment of clear boundaries between game engine (code) and game code" [15] since game engine is a collection of software utilities, any code that is used to produced a final executable, from compiler to an animation editor, is - a game engine.

 "...engine code, depth of simulation, and profiling as some of the highly domain-specific requirements that contribute to the difficulty of writing video games.
 The author further breaks down engine code into mathematical and algorithmic knowledge and the wisdom to know how the algorithms will interact when coupled together."[7]